HD 80606 b: Physical properties

+The planet's rotation period has been measured to be 93 +85/−35 hours, longer than the predicted pseudo-synchronous rotation period of 40 hours.

 Weather

 The planet has wild variations in its weather as it orbits its parent star.
 Computer models predict the planet heats up 555 K in just a matter of hours, triggering "shock wave storms" that ripple out from the point facing its star, with winds that move at around 5 km/s.